-24. Home visits
+23. Home visits

 All work with pupils and parents will usually be undertaken in the school or other recognised workplace.
 There are, however, occasions, in response to an urgent, planned or specific situation or job role, where it is necessary to make one-off or regular home visits.
-In any event, however, we will ensure that all visits are justified and recorded.
+In any event, however, we will ensure that all visits are justified, that staff understand the purpose and limitations of a welfare visit and that they are recorded.
 We will also ensure that staff are not exposed to unacceptable risk.

 We have a generic risk assessment for home visits which is in place to safeguard both staff and pupils, who may be more vulnerable in these situations.
+This risk assessment will reflect any procedures and guidance issued by the CSCP in relation to undertaking home visits.
 Staff have access to a mobile telephone and an emergency contact for use when undertaking home visits.